wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "When making your choice in life, do not neglect to live."
+💬 Quote of the Day: "The secret of success in life is for a man to be ready for his opportunity when it comes."
 <!-- end quote -->